yaitec/langflow-streamlit/README.md

 Langflow provides pre-built Streamlit components that can be accessed through the Langflow store.
 These components enhance your Streamlit applications with powerful functionality:

 - **[Send](./send.md)**: Send messages to a Streamlit chat session.
-- **[Listen](./listen.md)**: Listen for incoming messages in a Streamlit chat, dynamically altering the layout of the Streamlit application.
+- **[Listen](./listen.md)**: Listen for incoming messages in a Streamlit chat, dynamically updating the layout of the Streamlit application.

 To use these components:
 1. Access the Langflow store within your Langflow instance.